-Every aspect of the Association plays some role in leadership development, making it even more important to have a common vision and understanding of what we are collectively working toward.
+Leadership development is intertwined in every aspect of the Association plays some role in leadership development, making it even more important to have a common vision and understanding of what we are collectively working toward.
 That common vision is establishing a distinctive leadership brand that is defined by the NEA Leadership Competency framework.
 No longer are educators left to wonder what it takes to be a leader.